Qabel/qabel.github.io/Appendix-Glossary.md

 * **Drop**: The dead drop box on the drop server identified by the drop id where the drop messages are pushed to, stored and fetched from

+* **Share**: Adapted from the Windows-term 'Share' (German: Freigabe).
+A shared directory/file/blob that resides on the (Qabel) client(?) so other clients may access it(?) - so the file is not required to be uploaded on to the (Qabel) server yet to be called a Share.